mcollins21/astroChart/README.md

 ## astroChart

-- Phase 1 - In Progress
+- Phase 1 - Complete

 Use your birthday to determine what Zodiac sign you are.
 There are 12 Zodiac or astrological signs, each categorized according to a